smileidentity/flutter/sample/README.md

-# smileid_example
+# Smile ID Flutter Sample

-Demonstrates how to use the smileid plugin.
+Demonstrates how to use the SmileID Flutter Plugin.

 ## Getting Started